Voice controlled Knowledge base application with Azure Cognitive Services

 Under Manage sources data sources can be added to your Knowledge Base.
 You can add ex.
 URL resources or Files.

-You need to deploy knowledge base before it's available to use.
+You need to deploy a knowledge base before it's available to use.

 Console application

-Console application orchestrates interaction between user and Azure AI services.
+The console application orchestrates the interaction between the user and Azure AI services.

 Install-Package Microsoft.CognitiveServices.Speech